alstn12088/awesome_ai4eda_new/README.md

-# Awesome AI for EDA
+# Awesome AI for EDA New

+This is survey repositary of AI based EDA researches.

+Originally this reporsitary is founded by (https://github.com/thu-nics/awesome_ai4eda), we revise it as new version.

 ## Table of Contents
   - [Surveys](#survey)